johnRivs/wunderlist/README.md

 $w->getCurrentUser();
 ```

+> You can optionally pass a boolean as the 4th parameter that decides whether or not the package should throw exceptions when a required parameter is missing.
+By default, it does.

 ##### Authorization
 For some methods (mostly the ones where you need to write, update or delete data), you're going to need a user access token.
 Up until this point you've only had the app access token, which you can use for yourself.